Independent v state school education

 If this is your intended strategy, bear in mind that grammar schools are not allowed to interview candidates and are thus even more dependent on IQ testing than the independent sector.
 A top grammar school may be as much as ten times over-subscribed, compared to three or four times at a leading independent school so, if you feel your child doesn't have the raw material to compete in these immensely cut-throat exams, be prepared to go private all the way.

 The more difficult debate – admittedly only a conflict for a small number – is the choice between, say, a scholarship to City of London, a place at Westminster and a place at one of London’s leading grammar schools.
-Thinking of all the other things you can do with the money solves that for most people but you lose out on the breadth and social cachet that the fees buy.
+Thinking of all the other things you can do with the money solves that for most people, though you may lose out on breadth of facilities and extracurricular activities.

 Independent schools, A levels and universities